General Policy Statement

 2.1.g.
 While bouldering, the climber’s head is not to go above a height of 13 feet (the height of the free standing boulder).

 2.1.h.
 Climbers are not allowed to climb past top-rope anchors.

 2.1.i.
 Stunts and tricks such as flips are not permitted on the slack line.

 2.1.j.
 Use only ropes, belay devices, and belay anchors that are provided by the WELL.
 Ropes for lead climbing are provided upon request for those who have completed the lead climbing test.
 Personal equipment is not permitted with the exception of their own shoes, chalk bag, and harness upon inspection by a climbing wall attendant.

 2.1.k.
 Belay devices must be attached to the harness of the belayer by means of a locking carabineer.
-Only WELL belay devices will be allowed at the WELL.
-No personal belay devices.
+Only WELL belay devices and locking carabineers will be allowed at the WELL.
+No personal belay devices or carabineers.

-2.1.l.
-Attach ropes to harnesses using a figure 8 follow through knot with an appropriate tail.
-Do not use the belay loop to attach ropes to harnesses.
+2.1.m.
+Attach ropes to harnesses using a figure 8 follow through knot with an appropriate tail and according to manufacturer's recommendations.